- 0.02 → 0.61 Cohen's Kappa — LLM judge calibration from near-random to near-human agreement

 kappa = calibrate_llm_judge(new_judge_prompt, calibration_set)

-Shopify's Flow agent training data was generated through a three-step pipeline: Step 1 — sample a diverse set of validated production workflows (at least one workflow per unique workflow descriptor, from merchants with two or more qualifying workflows).
-Step 2 — use a stronger LLM to generate a plausible natural-language merchant request that would lead to that workflow.
-Step 3 — construct the ideal multi-turn tool call trajectory from request to completed workflow.
+The Flow agent's fine-tuning training data was almost entirely synthetic — generated by an LLM, not labelled by humans.
+The three-step pipeline: (1) sample a diverse set of validated production workflows — at least one per unique workflow descriptor, from merchants with two or more qualifying workflows; (2) use a stronger LLM to generate a plausible natural-language merchant request that would lead to that workflow; (3) construct the ideal multi-turn tool call trajectory from request to completed workflow.
 The resulting dataset had two properties manual annotation lacks: scale (the production workflow corpus is large) and grounding (every training example was derived from a real workflow that actually ran).
+Synthetic data from real production outputs is the emerging standard for fine-tuning domain specialists.

 The full training pipeline — data collection, synthetic data generation, fine-tuning, evaluation, deployment — runs on Tangle, Shopify's open-source ML experimentation platform.
 Tangle composes each pipeline step as a reproducible workflow with intelligent caching: only the steps affected by a change re-run.
-This means a change to the synthetic data generator doesn't trigger a full pipeline rerun from scratch — only the data generation step and its downstream steps re-execute.
+A change to the synthetic data generator doesn't trigger a full pipeline rerun — only the data generation step and its downstream steps re-execute.
 The caching infrastructure is what makes weekly retraining economically and operationally viable.
 Without it, the iteration cycle would be measured in months, not weeks.

 Architecture